xbeat/Machine-Learning/README.md

 Machine learning techniques have revolutionized text analysis, enabling computers to understand and process human language with remarkable accuracy.
 This presentation explores common ML methods for text analysis using Python, providing practical examples and code snippets to illustrate key concepts.

+## Navigating the Loss Landscape to Reach Global Minima

+Understanding Loss Landscape and Global Minima

+The loss landscape in machine learning represents the relationship between model parameters and the error function.
+Global minima represent optimal parameter values where the loss function reaches its lowest possible value across the entire parameter space.

 ## Avoiding Data Leakage in Cross-Validation

 Cross-Validation Data Leakage